-Quality assurance (QA) for laboratory operations is a program that specifies the planned and systematic measures and activities required to produce defensible data with known precision and accuracy.
-Laboratories operating under accreditation or certification from a national, state or other regional accrediting organization must include QA program elements specifically required for that accreditation or certification.
-Elements of the QA program are defined in a laboratory's QA manual, written procedures, work instructions, and records.
-The manual should include a policy that defines the statistical level of confidence used to express data precision and bias, as well as method detection levels (MDLs) and minimum reporting limits (MRLs).
+Quality assurance (QA) is a laboratory operations program that specifies the measures required to produce defensible data with known precision and accuracy.
+This program is defined in a QA manual, written procedures, work instructions, and records.
+The manual should include a policy that defines the statistical level of confidence used to express data precision and bias, as well as method detection levels (MDLs) and reporting limits.
 The overall system includes all QA policies and quality control (QC) processes needed to demonstrate the laboratory's competence and to ensure and document the quality of its analytical data.
-Quality systems are essential for laboratories seeking accreditation under state, federal, or international laboratory certification programs.
+Quality systems are essential for laboratories seeking accreditation under state or federal laboratory certification programs.

-QA includes both QC (1020 B) and quality assessment (1020 C).
+QA includes both QC (1020B) and quality assessment (1020C).
 For information on evaluating data quality, see Section 1030.